Uranium nitrides: Hydriding-nitriding

 An additional method of UN synthesis employs fabrication directly from metallic uranium.
 By exposing metallic uranium to hydrogen gas at temperatures in excess of 280 °C, UH3 can be formed.
-Furthermore, since UH3 has a higher specific volume than the metallic phase, hybridation can be used to physically decompose otherwise solid uranium.
-Following hybridation, UH3 can be exposed to a nitrogen atmosphere at temperatures around 500 °C, thereby forming U2N3.
+Furthermore, since UH3 has a higher specific volume than the metallic phase, hydridation can be used to physically decompose otherwise solid uranium.
+Following hydridation, UH3 can be exposed to a nitrogen atmosphere at temperatures around 500 °C, thereby forming U2N3.
 By additional heating to temperatures above 1150 °C, the sesquinitride can then be decomposed to UN.